 4. Heidi’s Legacy Dog Rescue

-Lori Hoffman, the founder of Heidi’s, once found three abandoned German Shepherds that looked like ex-breeding dogs of illegal backyard breeders.
+Lori Hoffman, the founder of Heidi’s, once found three abandoned German shepherds that looked like ex-breeding dogs of illegal backyard breeders.
 Malnourished, heart-wormed infected, and left in a desolate countryside, these dogs had no hope of survival without human intervention.

 While two of them got picked up by Animal Services, Lori managed to coax Heidi into her car, and the rest is history.
 Established in 2002, Heidi Legacy is a non-profit, charitable organization fully staffed and run by volunteers who rescue dogs in need and help find them a better home.